RenderKit/ospray/doc/api.md

                        the future.
 The underlying task may involve one or more of the above synchronization events
   -------------------- --------------------------------------------------------
-  : Supported events that can be passed to `ospWait`
+  : Supported events that can be passed to `ospWait`.

 Currently only rendering can be invoked asynchronously.
 However, future releases of OSPRay may add more asynchronous versions of API calls (and